george-hummus/PHOEBE/README.md

-#### Within here lies code for testing a new WD model atmosphere (TMAP) to be implimented into the PHOEBE binary modelling software.
+#### Within here lies the Python code for testing a new WD model atmosphere (TMAP) in the PHOEBE binary modelling software.

 ##### Directories: